nexthink-oss/ghup/README.md

 * Create and update tags, both lightweight and annotated.
 * Add, update and delete content idempotently.
-* Idempotent ref copying (e.g. fast-forward merge or bulk tagging).
+* Idempotent ref copying (e.g. fast-forward merge and mutable tag updates).
 * GitHub-verified commits (when using a GitHub App-derived token), facilitating the enforcement of commit signing.
 * Configuration defaults inferred from local context (e.g. git clone and environment).
 * Completely self-contained: no external dependencies.